RSE-Sheffield/RSE-Sheffield.github.io/_events/lunchbytes-2020-10-07.md

 *LunchBytes is a new monthly series of short talks for those in the research community at TUOS who work with/write code, use/manage research data and use/manage research infrastructure.
 We hope through these talks we will come together as a community to discuss best practices and useful methods/tools.*

 Notebooks (Jupyter, R etc) have become a popular tools for research and prototyping in data science, but what are the advantages and pitfalls?
-At this LunchBytes event we'll be exploring computational notebooks and their pros and cons via three short talks.
+At this LunchBytes event we'll be exploring Jupyter notebooks and their pros and cons via three short talks.
 Each will be ~10 minutes, leaving half an hour for discussion/questions.

 ### Joining instructions